My life has been enriched and I am so grateful for every courteous word and every gracious tip bestowed upon me by

 reasons and have been rewarded greatly.

-not.
-Twenty-five years later I can answer that question myself, probably better than anyone who gave me that
+Twenty-five years later I can answer that question myself, probably better than anyone who gave me that warning so

 Working for tips is demeaning and detrimental to one's self-esteem.
 It is reprehensible the way people take advantage of